 On campus, or University managed accommodation

-Living in a university hall is a great place to find your feet when you're first away from your home country and adapting to a new culture and routine.
+Living in a university managed accommodation is a great place to find your feet when you're first away from your home.
 Most international students take up this option.

 Private rented properties

 Hatfield and the surrounding area is well equipped with plenty of private rented student houses and flats.

 As an international student you will be expected to either have a UK based guarantor, or pay up to 6 months rent in advance.
 The University is unable to guarantee your rent.